-2) An income statement tracks the amount of money you have coming in and going out over some period of time like a month or a year.Answer: TRUEDiff: 1Topic: Income Statement
+2) An income statement tracks the amount of money you have coming in and going out over some period of time, like a month or a year.

-3) Net worth, or your general level of worth, is found by A) subtracting your expenses from your income.
-B) dividing your monetary assets by your current liabilities.
-C) subtracting your liabilities from your assets.
-D) dividing monthly debt (less mortgage payment) by monthly income.
-E) subtracting current liabilities from monetary assets.
-Answer: C Diff: 1 Topic: Net Worth
+- 3) Your net worth, or your general level of financial worth, is found by - A) subtracting your expenses from your income. - B) dividing your monetary assets by your current liabilities. - C) subtracting your liabilities from your assets. - D) dividing monthly debt (less mortgage payment) by monthly income. - E) subtracting current liabilities from monetary assets.

-4) A personal income statement is prepared
+- 4) A personal income statement is prepared

-A) on an accrual basis.
+- A) on an accrual basis.

-B) on a cash basis.
+- B) on a cash basis.

-C) based on actual cash flows.
+- C) based on actual cash flows.

-D) both B and C above
+- D) only B and C above

-E) all of the above
+- E) all of the above

-Answer: C

-Diff: 2

-Topic: Income Statement

-5) Practical uses of an income statement include

-A) determining whether you are earning more than you spend.

-B) spotting problem areas of overspending.

-C) determining if money is available for saving or investment.

-D) knowing where your money is going.

-E) all of the above
+- 5) Practical uses of an income statement include - A) determining whether you are earning more than you spend. - B) spotting problem areas of overspending. - C) determining if money is available for saving or investment. - D) knowing where your money is going. - E) all of the above